 In our case, we have an int16 NumPy dtype that is simple to check.
 Let's see what we can read from our file.

-Visualisation of a sound: an amplitude of digital signal
+Visualisation of a sound: amplitude of a digital signal

 What can you do with such data?
-You can use another interesting library which is widely used for visualising any kind of data and preparing different kinds of charts: matplotlib.
-What we want to achieve is a chart which shows us a waveform of a digital signal.
+You can use another interesting library that is widely used for visualising any kind of data and preparing different kinds of charts: matplotlib.
+What we want to achieve is a chart that shows us a waveform of a digital signal.
 You can compare your result with a chart I generated using an audio editor called Audacity.

 You have your sound data in a range from -2^15 to 2^15-1 so we can simply scale it to values in a range from -1 to 1 by dividing all the values by 2^15.
 Then you have to prepare a time array whose length will be the same as the array with our sound data.
 For that case, you should use a NumPy library, which helps a lot with calculations on arrays.
 The next step is to use a plot function from matplotlib and, voilá, we have a finished chart.